NCT Safer Travel Guidance for Customers

 Have your fare, pass, contactless card or device, ticket or app ready when the bus arrives to minimise the time taken to board.
 Activate your NCTX Buses app ticket when the bus is in sight.

 All of our buses have a hand sanitiser dispenser fitted near the entrance for you to use before taking your seat.
+You should also regularly wash your hands during the day.

 Where to Sit and During Your Journey